julien-maurel/jQuery-Storage-API/README.md

     storage.setPath('/').set('foo','value') // Set path to '/' and set a new cookie

 ### `setDomain()`
 Only on cookieStorage.
-Set domain for cookies (default value is null; only cookies setted after setDomain() call will be affected)
+Set domain for cookies (default value is null; only cookies setted after setDomain() call will be affected).

     storage.setDomain('www.ndd.com') // Set domain to www.ndd.com